Shop Sustainably in Sonoma

 As you round a bend on the scenic winding roadway, you spot a colorful display of the freshest fruits and vegetables.
 It's a local farm stand, offering the bounty of the land to passers-by.
 Or, check the local calendar and watch the small-town community gather to shop at its weekly farmers market.
 Relaxed and casual, these outdoor marketplaces feature fresh ingredients, prepared meals you can enjoy while people watching, and a wide variety of handcrafts.
 Most include live music and other entertainment.
 For more details, read Sonoma County Farmers Markets and check our listings of Farms & Farmers Markets.

 Well known for its premium wines, Sonoma County also boasts a thriving (and delicious) artisan beverage community, with more than two dozen craft breweries, close to a dozen cider works, and more than a dozen distilleries.
 Visit a brewery, cider works, or distillery to learn about the traditions and techniques of these emerging boutique industries.
 You can also taste outstanding local handcrafted beers, ales, lagers, ciders, and spirits in local taverns, brew pubs, and bars.
 And if you prefer to leave the driving to others, take a guided craft beverage tour with On Tap Beer Tours or North Bay Brewery Tours, or take a guided Bike 'n Brew tour on two wheels in either Santa Rosa or Windsor with Ace It Bike Tours.
-To plan your own ideal itinerary, use the interactive Sonoma County Craft Beverage Map, or check our listings for Sonoma County Breweries & Cideries and Sonoma County Distilleries.
+To plan your own ideal itinerary, use the interactive Sonoma County Craft Beverage Map, or check our listings for Sonoma County Breweries, Cideries, and Distilleries.

 Sonoma County's fertile soil and mild climate makes for wonderful dairy farmland, which in turn nourishes the community of artisan cheese makers.
 You'll find award-winning local cheeses in grocery stores, farmers markets, and specialty cheese shops.
 Or, follow the California Cheese Trail map to visit the area's nearly 30 cheese makers who craft cow, goat, sheep, and even water buffalo cheeses.
 Some are open to the public on a regular basis, while others are seasonal or by appointment only.